4kyl-biz/pomodoros/SUPABASE_SETUP.md

 ## 3. Set Up Database Schema

-### Option A: Fresh Setup (Recommended for new projects)
+### Step 1: Check Current Database State
+First, run the `check-tables.sql` script to see what currently exists in your database:

 1. Go to your Supabase project dashboard
 2. Navigate to **SQL Editor**
+3. Copy and paste the contents of `check-tables.sql`
+4. Run the script to see what tables/functions exist

+### Step 2: Choose Your Setup Approach

+#### Option A: Fresh Setup (Recommended for new projects)
+If no tables exist or you want to start completely fresh:

+1. Go to your Supabase project dashboard
+2. Navigate to **SQL Editor**
 3. Copy and paste the contents of `supabase-schema.sql`
 4. Run the script

-### Option B: Existing Tables (If you have previous tables)
+#### Option B: Clean Slate Setup (If you have previous tables)
-If you already have tables in your database and want to start fresh:
+If you have existing tables and want to start fresh:

 1. **⚠️ WARNING: This will delete all existing data!**
 2. Go to your Supabase project dashboard